 Photo: “The Hermitage Slave Quarters, Savannah, GA” Courtesy: Library of Congress

-The Periwinkle Initiative derives its name from the periwinkle flower that certain scholars believe was a common wildflower brought to grave sites of enslaved Americans in specific regions of the United States.
+The Periwinkle Humanities Initiative derives its name from the periwinkle flower.
+This perennial wildflower is believed to have been a common wildflower brought to grave sites of enslaved Americans in specific regions of the United States.

 Henry Robinson, Courtesy: Library of Congress